 Since college days, most of us might be familiar with the 4Ps of marketing—product, price, place, and promotion — a concept that marketers have applied to their strategies for decades.
 While these 4Ps today still hold weight, the marketing landscape has been undergoing drastic changes, especially with the advent of technology.

-Introducing The New 4P Digital Marketing Mix in 2021 & Beyond: Privacy, Personalisation, Permission, and Performance.
+Introducing The New 4P Digital Marketing Mix & Beyond: Privacy, Personalisation, Permission, and Performance.
 This marketing concept has been coined to keep up with the ever-changing world and enhance the traditional 4Ps in earning consumer trust and loyalty even further.

 "Privacy laws and regulations have changed, marketers have to be careful when they collect data or plan new strategies."